Vengadesh2007/AI-Plant-Doctor/README.md

 ✅ Result

-The plants collection was successfully created and removed.
+The collection was successfully created and removed.

-🔹 EXPERIMENT – 3
-Collection with Required Fields & Data Types
+🧪 EXPERIMENT – 3: Required Fields & Data Types
 🎯 Aim

-To enforce required fields for plant disease detection data.
+To enforce required fields using schema validation.

 💻 Query
 db.createCollection("plants", {